 Actually, in the back story provided in the original manual for the first game, Olimar had his ship set to auto-pilot and was getting some tea while that was happening.
 It was also implied that Olimar had traveled that path many times before, so it could be presumed that Olimar was so use to traveling that path that he didn't expect a random meteorite to hit him, and thus when it was about to happen, it caught him by surprise and he didn't have enough time to activate the Nova Blaster.

-One problem with this thoery that made it a bit hard to believe, as stated the Umibozu will track down the captains and kill them if they get away in the first encounter.
-If this is the case, then why is it the Plasma Wraith is shown caring for Olimar instead of killing him when it had the chance?
-However, though that is one major contradiction to this thoery, I did come up with my own explaination for why it does this instead of killing Olimar.
+One problem with this theory that made it a bit hard to believe: as stated, the Umibozu will track down the captains and kill them if they get away in the first encounter.
+If this is the case, then why is it that the Plasma Wraith is shown caring for Olimar instead of killing him when it had the chance?
+However, though that is one major contradiction to this theory, I did come up with my own explaination for why it does this instead of killing Olimar.

 However, it's unable to get it off his person.
-It may have actually attempted to kill Olimar shortly after, but before it could it starts to sense the Koppai crew feveriously searching for Olimar, holding him in such high importance because he has the drive key that the Umibōzu starts to consider him as a 'treasure' in regards to the Koppaites, and thus starts to treat him as such.
-After all, Olimar was apparentally still searching around the planet while the Koppai crew was sense he planted some upgrades there shortly after Charlie landed, so we don't know the exact time Olimar got capture, which might have gave the Plasm Wraith enough time to reconsider killing him.
+It may have actually attempted to kill Olimar shortly after, but before it could, it starts to sense the Koppai crew feveriously searching for Olimar, holding him in such high importance because he has the drive key that the Umibōzu starts to consider him as a 'treasure' in regards to the Koppaites, and thus starts to treat him as such.
+After all, Olimar was apparently still searching around the planet while the Koppai crew was, since he planted some upgrades there shortly after Charlie landed, so we don't know the exact time Olimar got captured, which might have gave the Plasm Wraith enough time to reconsider killing him.

 When you find the Hocotate ship in Pikmin 3, the gold plating is gone.
 As you may know, Hocotate Frieght is in debt once again.
 So why is the gold plating gone?
 Because Shacho sold the gold plating to pay off part of the debt!

-At first fear of night seems silly since the predators at the end of the day are the same ones you have been dragging to the onions already.
-More Bulbors are awake but the stronger Buborb types do not sleep during the day anyway and likely would be going to seep right now.
+At first, fear of night seems silly since the predators at the end of the day are the same ones you have been dragging to the onions already.
+More Bulborbs are awake, but Pikmin 2 shows the stronger Buborb types do not sleep during the day anyway and likely would be going to sleep right now.
 But then, Pikmin 3 introduces the Vehemoth Phosbat, which is practically invincible in the dark and shown to have a large brood.
 Now all the sudden nighttime seems more dangerous.

 In Pikmin 2, some players felt bad sending Pikmin to their death over something that wasn't a life-or-death matter like last game, where Olimar had to get off Earth before his Life-Support gave out.
 But, later in the game you get e-mails from your boss about how he's on the run from the All Devouring Black Hole Loan Sharks.
 If repaying the debt wasn't a matter of life and death before it certainly is at that point!